dflib/dflib/README.md

 ## DFLib and Jupyter

-While DFLib works in any Java application, it has a [special intergation](https://dflib.org/docs/1.x/#jupyter) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive data exploration and analysis enviroment popular among data scientists and data engineers.
+While DFLib works in any Java application, it has a [special intergation](https://dflib.org/docs/1.x/#jupyter) with [Jupyter Notebook](https://jupyter.org/), a browser-based interactive enviroment for data exploration and analysis popular among data scientists and data engineers.
 In fact, our community maintains a [Java "kernel" for Jupyter](https://github.com/dflib/jjava) as a sister project to DFLib.